naqvik/textbook-errata/README.md

 Here's how to view or update errata:

 1. Go to the document for the appropriate textbook.
 View the table and note the errata.
-2. If you want to add a _new entry_ in the table, go into edit mode, filling in the appropriate values in each column.
-Please insert the new entry so that the page numbers stay in ascending order.
-Use the existing entries as a guide.
+2. If you want to add a _new entry_ in the table, contact me with the following information:
+ * What the error is, and the page number
+ * Explain how to fix the error

-   If you are a student currently registered in my class, and you find a previously undiscovered error in one of these textbooks, you can do the following:
+If you are a student currently registered in my class, and you find a previously undiscovered error in one of these textbooks, you can also:
-  1. Explain to me what the error is, and how to fix it
-  2. Claim your prize: a book from my library.
+  * Claim your prize: a book from my library.
 I have a lot of technical books and texts, and I'm trying to winnow down this collection, as well as giving my extra books a good home.